Yuma

 Language

-English is the predominant language spoken in Yuma, Arizona.
+English is the primary language spoken in Yuma, Arizona.

 Cost Of Living

-Yuma has a cost of living index slightly below the national average, making it an affordable place to reside.
-Housing costs are reasonable compared to other parts of Arizona, and everyday expenses like groceries and transportation are also relatively lower.
+Yuma’s cost of living is lower than the national average, making it an affordable place to live.
+Housing costs are reasonable, and everyday expenses like groceries and transportation are also relatively budget-friendly.

 Yuma – city in and county seat of Yuma County, Arizona, United States